Bulgarian Bombshell Yanita Yancheva Flaunts Shapely Back While Doing Laundry Topless

 In the snap, the blond beauty was standing in her laundry room in front of a stackable washer and dryer unit.
 The camera captured her from behind with the dryer door open, as she reached into the appliance and pulled out an article of clothing.

-The beauty wore a pair of high-rise, pink yoga pants, and had her hair pulled over one shoulder — a pose that put her chiseled back on display.
+The beauty wore a pair of high-rise, pink yoga pants, and had her hair pulled over one shoulder, in a pose that put her chiseled back on display.
 The defined muscles in her lats made her waist look slim as she placed one hand on the wall beside her.
 Her tight pants also helped draw attention to her enviable hourglass shape.
 Also on display was the model’s toned arms.

 Yanita looked off to the side, allowing a tiny bit of her profile to be seen.
-But it was clear that this photo was to be all about her physique — specifically her back, which she has obviously worked hard to achieve.
+But it was clear that this photo was all about her physique — specifically her back, which she has obviously worked hard to tone and strengthen.
 Her smooth skin glowed in the light as shadow played down the curve of her spine.

 In the post’s caption, Yanita mentioned it was laundry day.
 She also plugged Body Engineers, the company that made the pants she was wearing.

-Her followers were impressed with the shot, and within an hour of going live it racked up more than 17,000 likes.
+Her followers were impressed with the shot, and within an hour of going live, it racked up more than 17,000 likes.

 Many of Yanita’s female followers said that her back was their goal, while others chimed in on how sensational she looked.